Get Involved: Young Biodiversity Photographer of the Year

 Activity: Draw a food web that shows the relationships between animals and plants in a community in your locality.

-An ecosystem is made up of all of the communities that live in it, every single organism from small to big and lots of environmental factors like sunlight and shade in the woodland, streams and other things.
+An ecosystem is made up of all of the communities that live in it; from every single organism, small to large, to lots of environmental factors, like sunlight and shade in the woodland, streams and other things.
 An ecosystem contains communities of interacting organisms, as well as their physical environment and non-living factors such as weather.

 This image includes sunlight and heat in order to show the ecosystem.